 This sealed AGM battery by Interstate has 35 AH.
 It comes with a detachable handle.

-It weighs around 23.1 lbs.
 It also has a battery charge indicator represented by 3 lights that glow when connected to a charger.
 It is best used with a trolling power center and a portable battery charger.

 55AH – Mighty Max Trolling Motor Battery